The Growing Barcode Market

 While barcoding is clearly gaining momentum across a wide range of industries, improved use cases for the solution are still developing.
 In particular, advances in how employees scan barcodes are creating new expectations for efficiency, safety and cost effectiveness.

 Augmented reality is beginning to have a sweeping impact on how organizations gather data from barcodes and record it in backend systems.
 An IT Pro Portal report went so far as to say that augmented and virtual reality systems are beginning to achieve mainstream use in sectors such as the supply chain.

 This may be a bullish projection, but the logic behind it is straightforward: Augmented reality builds on the benefits of voice picking by leveraging a combination of voice and barcoding scanning to give users hands-free access to digital technologies.

 Voice picking allows users to use natural language to speak into a headset and have the system identify commands.
 This lets them track inventory tasks in real time without having to manually document each step they take by hand.
 A barcode scanner isn’t necessary – though some voice picking systems use RFID technologies, an advanced form of wireless barcoding – to support voice commands.

-In the warehouse sector, every small efficiency gain can eventually add up to major costs savings and production improvements.
-Barcode technology kicked this process off when they ushered in an era of serialization in year's past, but the technology around barcodes - not to mention the barcodes themselves - continue to evolve in the ever-changing supply chain sector.
+In the warehouse sector, every small efficiency gain can eventually add up to major cost savings and production improvements.
+Barcode technology kicked this process off when they ushered in an era of serialization in years past, but the technology around barcodes – not to mention the barcodes themselves – continues to evolve in the ever-changing supply chain sector.

 At RFgen, we’re among the leaders driving innovation in mobile data collection.
 With that in mind, contact us if you want to learn more about how we can help you mobilize your supply chain.